stellalph/18-MGDB-Social-Network-API/README.md

-* This project also required MongoDB to be installed.
+* This project also requires MongoDB to be installed.
 As would be the *USER STORY* who want an API that uses a NoSQL database, MongoDB is a general purpose NoSQL document database that uses documents to store data.
 MongoDB stores data as a BSON object, making a great fit for JavaScript apps.
 In this application, the user want the website to handle large mounts of unstructured data and MongoDB is a great choice for *heterogeneous data*, and scales easily.
 Below shows that when the server is started, the mongoose models are synced to the MongoDB database.

     ![alt text](/assets/MongoDB1.png)
     ![alt text](/assets/MongoDB2.png)